kaskr/adcomp/README.md

 * make dox

-Once the documentation is buildt open dox/html/index.html in your web browser.
+Once the documentation is built open dox/html/index.html in your web browser.
 Use the search field to find functions and their documentation.

 It is recommended to test that models can be changed, re-compiled and re-loaded without problems: